RobinMicek/Simplyletters/README.md

 ## 🔐 Enviroment Variables 🔐
 Simplyletters runs on **MySQL Database**.
 Please note that the database needs to be clean **with no data or tables inside**.
-Otherwise you won't be able to proceed to do the *First Time Setup*.
+Otherwise you won't be able to proceed to the *First Time Setup*.

 **SL_DATABASE_HOST** - Database host url